 In 2019 Leeds established UK’s first Centre for Cultural Value.
 The centre will focus on the role of arts and culture in areas such as conflict resolution, education, health and wellbeing, and community regeneration, bringing together researchers with expertise in these areas with artists, arts and cultural organisations, audiences, participants and local communities.

 Leeds University actively encourages exchange programmes to enable students to spend time at universities around the world with almost all programmes offering the chance to spend a period abroad and over 300 institutions to choose from.
 In most cases, students extend their degree to a four-year programme and spend their third year abroad.

-Leeds has links with over 230 institutions across Europe, including universities in Madrid, Paris, Berlin, Amsterdam and Milan.
-Not all programmes require fluency in another language and in some partner institutions the teaching is in English.
+Leeds has links with over 230 institutions across Europe via the Erasmus+ programme, including universities in Madrid, Paris, Berlin, Amsterdam and Milan.
+Not all programmes require fluency in another language, and in some partner institutions, the teaching is in English.
 However, Leeds can provide advice on language learning opportunities before you go if necessary.

 Scholarships & Bursaries

 The University offers non-repayable support to UK and EU students to help with the costs of being at university, which is linked to your annual household income; that is a household income of not more than £36,000 a year if full-time, or £42,875 if you are part-time or taking a foundation year.
 You will be able to choose how you receive this support – either as a cash bursary, a discount on your fees or University accommodation.

 Leeds offers a number of subject related scholarships for UK/EU and international undergraduate students.
 All of these scholarships have academic achievement as a key awarding criteria for the scholarship.
 Please visit the school web pages for more information.

 The University also offers Sports Scholarships to support elite athletes, with a package including finance, gym membership, strength and conditioning support, physiotherapy support, access to sports massages and personal development support.